Nidoskull/LalifeTeam-Origins/Medieval/Skeleton-origin/README.txt

 Note: This is currently PLANNED.
 There's nothing here but us chickens!

 Power Library Usage:
-None :)
+Sinking Ship by rice#9600
+Infinity by Apellonyx#6036

 + Infinity
 All your bows have Infinity.
-Where are you getting these arrows from
+Where are you getting these arrows from?
+Who knows!

 + Stray Shots
-When shooting a normal arrow, there is a 5% chance that the arrow will have the effects of an Arrow of Slowness
+When shooting a normal arrow, there is a 10% chance that the arrow will have the effects of an Arrow of Slowness.

 + Power in Numbers
-When near other players, you gain 4 armor points
+When near other players, you gain 4 armor points.

-+ (placeholder name)
++ Cold Grave
-Immune to frost-related damage & slowness of any type
+Immune to frost-related damage & slowness effects.

++ Part of the Squad
+Skeletons are neutral towards you, as you are one of them!
+(Of course, if you attack them, they fire back.)

 = Bag of Bones